 Students may come on their own, with a parent, or with a teacher on a class field trip.
 Teachers will earn 5 PDPs for bringing their classes.
 For planning purposes, we ask that all attendees (including students, teachers, parents and other chaperones) register for Science Quest so that we know how many people to expect.
 (At this time, there is no way for teachers to register their entire class as a list.
 Rather, each name, email, and course selection must be entered in individually on the registration page.)

-Due to constraints of space, this year we are limiting participation to only 10th, 11th and 12th graders.
+Due to constraints of space, we are limiting participation to only 10th, 11th and 12th graders.

 Travel funding is available for classes/schools in need of such support (Please see the link below).

 We suggest that you arrive 30 minutes early to check in and get seated!

 Science Quest is sponsored by: UMass College of Natural Sciences, the NSF Center for Hierarchical Manufacturing (CHM), the NSF Material Research Science Engineering Center (MRSEC), the Pioneer Valley STEMNet, and the iCons Program at UMass.